Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 *Everyone* on Hell got shaved.
 Weren’t no way around it, unless you wanted radioactive dust stuck to ‘yer hide.
 Which, Vark didn’t.

 At least he looked good naked.
 But even better was one o’ them weird Christmas sweaters the Humans seemed to love.
-This one had a five-pointed star design on the front and a jolly fat guy with the words “HAIL SANTA!”
+This one had a five-pointed star design on the front and a jolly fat guy with the words "HAIL SANTA!"
 It had taken a bit of *research* to understand that joke, but that was okay!
 Humans liked their kitsch, too.
 Balls, they even had a monosyllable word ‘fer it!

 Nice thing about Human weirdness was how *compatible* it was.
 He had a really hideously green pair of overalls that let the sweater poke through, too.
 He’d be nice and warm ‘gainst the cold breeze of High Mountain while his fur grow’d back, and most bestest of all he’d confuse the *balls* offa anyone who got a good look.

 Well.
 Almos’ anyone.

-“Ha!”
+"Ha!"
 The Great Father chittered deep in his belly when he saw Vark for the first time.
-“Did you fuckin’ *plan* that shit?!”
+"Did you fuckin’ *plan* that shit?!"

-“If I gotta look like Keeda’s nutsack, I’m gonna *own* that shit,” Vark replied, happily.
+"If I gotta look like Keeda’s nutsack, I’m gonna *own* that shit," Vark replied, happily.
 It was true, though.
 He’d picked the most absurd combo he could pull together precisely because he guessed the Great Father would appreciate it.

 Fuck knew, they all needed *somethin’* ‘ta laugh about.
 The memorial fields had recently, *finally* been able to step down the number of pyres they were lighting as the last of the biodrone uprising’s dead were honored...only for one weapon to fill up their schedule again.